Faculty FAQs

 How do I request a change to my course, such as meeting time, enrollment cap, or assigned room?

 All requests should be submitted through your department chair to the Dean's Office scheduling liaison.
-If approved, the Dean's Office will submit the request to the Academic Scheduling Office.
+If approved, the scheduling liaison will submit the request to the Academic Scheduling Office.

 What is a cross-list cap?